13 Day 4×4 Classic Uganda Odyssey

 DAY 2: DEPART FOR MURCHISON FALLS NATIONAL PARK (Takes 5hrs by road)

 This scenic drive from Entebbe to Murchison Falls National Park via Ziiwa Rhino Sanctuary will take approximately 7hours.
 Abiding by the park rules, it would be advisable to depart Entebbe or Kampala between 7 am-10 am arriving at Chobe safari lodge’s main entrance gate before 7 pm.
-En route to your host lodge, you will track white rhinos at Ziiwa Rhino Sanctuary followed by hot lunch.
+En route to your host lodge, you will track white rhinos at Ziiwa Rhino Sanctuary followed by a hot lunch.
 Siwa Rhino and Wildlife Ranch is located in the Nakasongola district and is the proud home of the only wild rhinos in Uganda.
 The Rhino re-introduction project is a project of Rhino Fund Uganda and The Uganda Wildlife Authority.
 Presently the sanctuary is home to 15 southern white rhinos.
-The sanctuary has become increasingly popular with tourists; for rhino trekking, and nature walks. bird watching and relaxation.
+The sanctuary has become increasingly popular with tourists; for rhino trekking, nature walks, bird watching and relaxation.
 Proceed to Chobe Safari Lodge for meals and overnight.

 DAY 3: GAME DRIVE & BOAT TRIP TO THE BOTTOM OF MURCHISON FALLS

-Overnight at Paraa Safari Lodge/Bakers Lodge
+Overnight at Paraa Safari Lodge/Bakers Lodge on full board.

 DAY 4: BOAT TRIP TO THE NILE DELTA AND AFTERNOON GAME DRIVE